softveda/aws-terraform-workshop/lab01/README.md

 ### Terraform Enterprise

 - **Pre-requisites:**
-  - An AWS account with IAM user credentials: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+  - An AWS account with IAM user credentials: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+For HashiCorp training students, this will be provided.
-  - A Default VPC in the "us-west-2" region.
-If case you want to use a default VPC in a different US region, you can use the settings below:
-    - Change Task 1 "TERRAFORM WORKING DIRECTORY": `lab2`
-    - Set a Terraform variable in your Workspace with the key: `region`, and value as: one of `us-east-1`, `us-east-2`, `us-west-1`, `us-west-2`
+  - A previously created AWS Security Group and AWS Subnet ID.
+For HashiCorp training students, this will be provided.
   - Access to a Terraform Enterprise Server.
 This Lab will use the hosted SaaS version on [app.terraform.io](https://app.terraform.io), attendees will be provided a trial account.
   - A [GitHub](https://github.com/) account.